reddit/rollingpin/README.md

 And what commands you'd like to run:

-* components to deploy get built on a central build server then deployed to individual hosts (`-d`)
+* components to deploy get built on configurable build servers then deployed to individual hosts (`-d`)
 * restart services (`-r`)
 * arbitrary other commands may be specified as long as the remote end knows how